-Beale, a Democrat, was the representative for Virginia's 14th congressional district from 1851 to 1853.
+Beale was the representative for Virginia’s 14th congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1833 to Mar 1853, Beale missed 663 of 1,813 roll call votes, which is 36.6%.
 This is worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.